Python-SIP/sip/doc/pyproject_toml.rst

 standard keys.
 Any of these keys could be removed, or new keys added, by build system extensions including project-specific :file:`project.py` files.

+Some string values are interpreted as a Python callable.
+A callable can be interpreted in three different ways.
+If the value has a :file:`.py` extension then it is assumed to be the name of a Python script which is then imported.
+The imported module is then searched for an object that is of a type (or sub-type) expected by the particular key.
+If the value is a simple name then it is assumed to be the name of a module which is then imported and searched as before.
+Finally if the value contains an embedded ``:`` then the part to the left of the ``:`` is taken to be the name of a module and the part to the right is taken to be the name of a factory callable within the module.
+The factory is then called to create the required object.

 ``[build-system]`` Section
 --------------------------